joaquinmenendez/Cloud_Computing_Project_2/README.md

 gsutil mb -p $PROJECT_NAME -c standard -l us-east1 -b on gs://describe_csv_bucket/
 ```
 *Note : This is not necessary.
 The app works using a `temp` folder inside the container.
- Only need to do this is you are going to deploy this app on App Engine*
+ Only need to do this is you are going to deploy this app on App Engine.
+The docker has a limited amount of space to upload files*

 ## Create a `requirements.txt`
 ```bash